jheyman/blog/pages/OpenGLOldschool/index.md

 ---
 {% include JB/setup %}

 While I was looking through my archives, I stumbled upon this old piece of code I did back in 2004, when I was experimenting with openGL programming.
-It renders a few simple effects that have an oldschool-PC-demo feel, and it brought back fond memories so I figured I would archive it properly, and make a video capture of it before it was too late (i.e. SW environments tend to change a lot over the course of a decade, so I may not be able to execute this piece of code a few years from now...)<br><br>
+It renders a few simple effects that have an oldschool-PC-demo feel, and it brought back fond memories so I figured I would archive it properly, and make a video capture of it before it was too late (i.e. SW environments tend to change a lot over the course of a decade, so I may not be able to execute this piece of code a few years from now...)<br>

 * TOC
 {:toc}